OpenSCAP/jenkins/deployment.md

         + reboot & try $ ping xmlrpc.rhn.redhat.com
 + 502 error from nginx - bad gateway
     - setsebool httpd_can_network_connect on -P
++ Problem with downloading plugins due to SSL errors:
+    - You may hit this issue: https://issues.jenkins-ci.org/browse/JENKINS-53288
+    - In a nutshell, edit the `/etc/crypto-policies/back-ends/java.config` file and relax the `RSA keySize` limitation to `RSA keySize < 1024`.